aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/01-create-cluster.md

 On the next few screens, we'll modify the account specific components and leave the rest as specified by the template.

 3. Select a **VPC** from your account.
-There should only be one VPN present if you have deleted the clusters from the previous labs.
+There should only be one VPC present if you have deleted the clusters from the previous labs.

 ![Cluster Wizard](/images/pcluster/pcmanager-2.png)

-4. Select a **Keypair** from your account (optional).
+4. Select a **Keypair** from your account.
+This can be an existing `lab-your-key` in your Cloud9 instance.
+It can also be the `ws-default-keypair` that was automatically provided by Workshop Studio.
+You will not require a keypair when using ParallelCluster UI.
+5. By choosing a **Subnet** you are implicitly selecting an Availability Zone (AZ), note your Subnet or AZ to choose the same Subnet in the Compute Queue configuration.

 ![Cluster Wizard](/images/pcluster/pcmanager-3.png)